 Fruit and Vegetable Scheme / Snacks - we participate in a Government funded Fruit and Vegetable Scheme.
 Each morning break children in nursery, reception, year 1 & 2 are offered a piece of fruit or vegetable such as a carrot, banana or pear.
 Parents are not charged for this.
 Children may bring an alternative, healthy mid-morning snack (fruit, vegetables or cheese) and drink to school – NOT sweets, chocolate, gum or fizzy drinks.
 Snacks must be kept separate from their lunchbox.

 Milk - when children join the school, parents and carers are asked if they would like to register their child to receive school milk, which is free if they are under five.
 Milk is provided in a carton at morning break time (please advise us in writing if you do not want your child to have the milk).
 Milk is available at lunchtime for children eligible for free school meals.
-Milk can also be ordered for children over 5 for around £15 per term by registering with Cool Milk online at www.coolmilk.com
+Milk can also be ordered for children over 5 for around £15 per term by registering with Cool Milk online at www.coolmilk.com.

 Lunchtime - reception, year 1 and 2 have lunch in the hall between 11.50 and 12.30 and they sit at tables with other children from their class.
 Please ensure that they can wash their hands.
 At around 12.40 years 3-6 have lunch and the younger children go out onto the playground.
 When it is warm enough, children have their lunch outside on the picnic benches or on the field.
 Our midday meals supervisors look after the children during lunchtime and there are always first aiders on duty.